SOUND ART INSTALLATION,

 NOTE: HERE I SHOW 7 OF THE 13 ROUTES

 This proposal was born as an exercise in exploration, documentation and representation of the soundscape of the City of London after the impact of the pandemic crisis in which we still find ourselves.
 I analyse, through the socio-urban context of the global city, the implications within the sound space as a result of the different measures, anxieties and sensitivities that we are experiencing in this complex battle to defeat Covid-19.
-The economic slowdown, the interruption of activities, the rules of social interconnection subject to physical distancing, the different movement and connectivity of masses within the city, the new physical borders or the alternatives of a new mobility directly affect the soundscape, altering sounds archetypal and symbolic of the city and producing, therefore, changes in the sound identity of the place.
+The economic slowdown, the interruption of activities, the rules of social interconnection subject to physical distancing, the different movement and connectivity of masses within the city, the new physical borders or the alternatives of a new mobility directly affect the soundscape, altering the atmosphere and sound design of the city and therefore its feelings to offer a different mental and emotional image.

 Through my own performative action, I travel through the City of London through previously traced routes and in which I make field recordings of the soundscape during the tour.
-By appropriating the real sound material and using it as a conceptual reference, I generate another soundscape, this time subjectively transfigured by my own sensations in the different routes.
-This new perverted phonography aims to lead the viewer to create new experiences, to a new field of exploration in which the sound library serves the purpose of establishing a message and telling a story.
+By appropriating the real sound material and using it as a conceptual reference, I create a new perverted phonography aims to lead the viewer to create new experiences, to a new field of exploration in which the sound library serves the purpose of establishing a message and telling a story.

 The "intermedia" piece is conceived as a sound installation where the sculptural element not only appears as an aesthetic solution, but also marks the path to follow.
 I incorporate sound as the main form of expression, but it is not directed exclusively at the ears or the gaze in the form of a visual metaphor, but rather involves the whole body.